 For an external interrupt to occur, the global interrupt enable bit, EMI, and external interrupt enable bits, EEI0 and EEI1, must first be set.
 Additionally the correct interrupt edge type must be selected using the INTEDGE register to enable the external interrupt function and to choose the trigger edge type.
 An actual external interrupt will take place when the external interrupt request flag, EIF0 or EIF1, is set, a situation that will occur when a transition, whose type is chosen by the edge select bit, appears on the INT0 or INT1 pin.
-The external interrupt pins are pin-shared with the I/O pins PA6 and PA7 and can only be configured as external interrupt pins if their corresponding external interrupt enable bit in the INTC0 register has been set.
+The external interrupt pins are pin-shared with the I/O pins PD4 and PD5 and can only be configured as external interrupt pins if their corresponding external interrupt enable bit in the INTC0 register has been set.
+The pin must also be setup as an input by setting the corresponding PDC.4 and PDC.5 bits in the port control register.
+When the interrupt is enabled, the stack is not full and the correct transition type appears on the external interrupt pin, a subroutine call to the external

-Interrupt Control Register INTC0
+Interrupt Control Register - INTC0

-Interrupt Control Register INTC1
+Interrupt Control Register - INTC1

-Interrupt Control Register - MFIC0
+Interrupt Control Register - MFIC/MFIC0